KennethWussmann/simplelogin-client/README.md

 The client is generated using [swagger-codegen](https://github.com/swagger-api/swagger-codegen) and the OpenAPI spec is written with [boats](https://github.com/j-d-carmichael/boats).

-Everything in `./dist` & `./src/sdk` is generated and should not be editied manually.
+Everything in `./dist` & `./src/sdk` is generated and should not be modified manually.
 To adjust the API client, docs or the built OpenAPI spec, adjust the YAML files in `./oas` to document the API.
+Check the [boats documentation](https://j-d-carmichael.github.io/boats/#/) and the [OpenAPI v3 spec](https://swagger.io/specification/) for further guidance.

 ### Setup